waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below.

 # IV.
 Lessons Learned
+- **Trust Automated Tools:** My manual pathing attempts on Route 22 failed due to cognitive bias.
+A robust, automated tool like `gem_pathfinder` is superior for complex navigation and should be trusted over my own flawed reasoning.
 - **Systematic Problem-Solving:** When faced with a navigation paradox, like on Route 22, I must avoid chaotic, repeated manual attempts.
 The correct approach is to trust the game state data (e.g., `navigable_warps`) as the source of truth and systematically eliminate possibilities.
-- **Cognitive Bias & Tool Reliance:** My manual pathing attempts on Route 22 failed due to cognitive bias; I was unable to see the complex, winding path that was available.
-This confirms that for complex navigation, a robust, automated tool like `gem_pathfinder` is superior to manual attempts and should be trusted.
-The tool succeeded where my own reasoning failed.
 - **Efficient Debugging:** Repetitively running the same failing test case is inefficient.
 I must vary the test conditions (e.g., change the target destination) to gather new diagnostic data and isolate bugs more effectively.
 - **Immediate Action:** Deferring tasks like tool repair or documentation is a critical error.
 All maintenance and data logging must be done in the immediate turn of discovery to maintain a coherent internal state.